 2. Interview your employees as if creating a customer spotlight or testimonial.

-When setting out to create a team video, try treating your employees more like customers than employees and get to the heart of what they love most about doing business with you.
+When setting out to create a team video, try treating your employees more like customers than employees—and get to the heart of what they love most about doing business with you.
 What is it that brings them to work every day?
 Why do they like working with your company?
-What really drives them about what they (and by extension, you) do?
+What really motivates them about their role for your organization?

 Even if the team video you create is more fun and spirited than emotional or inspirational, it’s still good to go through this process.
 You never know what perfect nugget of marketing gold you might capture via a six-second sound bite that your team might have otherwise withheld or not even thought of without being put on the spot.